wimlds-trojmiasto/detect-waste/README.md

 AI4Good project for detecting waste in environment.
 [www.detectwaste.ml](www.detectwaste.ml).

+Our latest results were published in Waste Management journal in article titled [Deep learning-based waste detection in natural and urban environments](https://www.sciencedirect.com/science/article/pii/S0956053X21006474?dgcid=coauthor#fn1).

-Our latest results are provided in paper [Waste detection in Pomerania: non-profit project for detecting waste in environment](https://arxiv.org/abs/2105.06808).
+You can find more technical details in our technical report [Waste detection in Pomerania: non-profit project for detecting waste in environment](https://arxiv.org/abs/2105.06808).

 Did you know that we produce 300 million tons of plastic every year?
 And only the part of it is properly recycled.